CHTC/chtc-website-source/hpc-overview.md

 singular computations that use specialized software (i.e. MPI) to achieve internal parallelization of work across multiple servers of dozens to hundreds of cores.

-***Is high-performance computing right for me?*** All other computational work, including single and multi-core (but single node) processes, that each complete in less than 72 hours on a single node will be best supported by our larger high-throughput computing (HTC) system (which also includes specialized hardware for extreme memory, GPUs, and other cases).
+***Is high-performance computing right for me?*** Only computational work that fits that above description is permitted on the HPC.
+All other computational work, including single and multi-core (but single node) processes, that each complete in less than 72 hours on a single node will be best supported by our larger high-throughput computing (HTC) system (which also includes specialized hardware for extreme memory, GPUs, and other cases).
 For more information about high-throughput computing, please see [Our Approach](/approach).